formancehq/stack/README.md

 # Webhooks

-Webhooks is a service used to manage configs and to send webhooks to their endpoints.
+Webhooks is a service used to manage user configs and send webhooks to endpoints.
-A config is made of the following information:
+A user config is made of the following information:
 - Endpoint: a single URL where messages are sent to.
 - EventTypes: an array of string identifiers denoting the type of message being sent and are the primary way for webhook consumers to configure what events they are interested in receiving.
 Are stored in lower-case format.
 - Secret: a string used to verify received webhooks.
 Every webhook and its metadata is signed with a unique key for each endpoint.
 This signature can then be used to verify the webhook indeed comes from this service.